Gnathostomata: Evolution

 The appearance of the early vertebrate jaw has been described as "a crucial innovation" and "perhaps the most profound and radical evolutionary step in the vertebrate history".
 Fish without jaws had more difficulty surviving than fish with jaws, and most jawless fish became extinct during the Triassic period.
 However studies of the cyclostomes, the jawless hagfishes and lampreys that did survive, have yielded little insight into the deep remodelling of the vertebrate skull that must have taken place as early jaws evolved.

+The ancestor of all jawed vertebrates had gone through two rounds of whole genome duplication.
+The first happened before the gnathostome and cyclostome split, and appears to have been an autopolyploidy event (happened within the same species).
+The second occurred after the split, and was an allopolyploidy event (the result of hybridization between two lineages).

 The customary view is that jaws are homologous to the gill arches.
 In jawless fishes a series of gills opened behind the mouth, and these gills became supported by cartilaginous elements.
 The first set of these elements surrounded the mouth to form the jaw.
 The upper portion of the second embryonic arch supporting the gill became the hyomandibular bone of jawed fish, which supports the skull and therefore links the jaw to the cranium.
 The hyomandibula is a set of bones found in the hyoid region in most fishes.
 It usually plays a role in suspending the jaws or the operculum in the case of teleosts.

 While potentially older Ordovician records are known, the oldest unambigious evidence of jawed vertebrates are Qianodus and Fanjingshania from the early Silurian (Aeronian) of Guizhou, China around 439 million years ago, which are placed as acanthodian-grade stem-chondrichthyans.